dsidavis/DSIWeb/content/articles/Events/2019_Winter_W_DynamicViz.md

 Building off of the concepts in the earlier workshops this quarter, DSI Director Professor Duncan Temple Lang and postdoc Jane Carlen will introduce packages for creating interactive data visualizations using JavaScript/D3 with implementations in R and/or Python.
-The workshop will present illustrative examples of the functionality of each package (plotly, bokeh, highcharter, crosstalk) and walk through the R code used to build example interactive visualizations.
+The workshop will present illustrative examples of the functionality of several different packages and walk through the R code used to build example interactive visualizations.

 The second part of the workshop will explore what underlies these plots, specifically the JavaScript code and libraries such as D3.
-We'll show how to explores these in the Web browser and modify aspects of the plots by adding some JavaScript code.
-This provides the foundations for thinking about customizing these plots and building more general and customized dynamic, interactive Web pages and applications.
+We'll show how to explore these in the Web browser and modify aspects of the plots.
+This provides the foundations for thinking about customizing plots and building more general and customized dynamic, interactive Web pages and applications.

+The last half hour of the workshop will allow time for individual Q&A.

 After this workshop learners should be able to: